-Victor’s Way was designed as a contemplation (or meditation) space for adults between the approx. ages of 28 and 65 who feel the need to take some quality time out for R&R&R (i.e. rest, recovery & spiritual reorientation).
-Since it started in 1996 Victor’s Way has evolved as a Pantheist monastery (more precisely in Hinduspeak as a Brahmanashram).
+Victor’s Way was designed as a contemplation (or meditation) space for adults between the approx. ages of 28 and 65 who feel the need to take some quality time out for R&R&R (i.e. rest, recovery & spiritual reorientation) in order to find a way out of the mid-life life (purpose transition) crisis.

-Ideally chatty companions, children and dogs, all of which disrupt the serenity of the contemplative ambience, should not be brought.
-Here the use of mobile phones (save for photography) is a no-no. Ideally the visitor should walk alone, slow down to half speed and therefore experience twice as much.
-Ideally the visitor should sit down on the benches and forest recliners provided and absorb into his or her inner (future, hence perfect) world and/or the serene forest atmosphere and contemplate the wider canvas of life and his or her creative role in it.
+Ideally, chatty companions, children and dogs, all of which disrupt the serenity of the contemplative ambience, should not be brought.
+Here the distraction of mobile phones (save for photography) is a no-no. Ideally the intentionally mindful visitor should walk alone, slow down to half speed and therefore experience twice as much.
+Ideally the visitor uses the benches and forest recliners provided and absorbs into his or her inner world and/or the serene forest atmosphere, thereby encouraged to contemplate the wider canvas of life and his or her creative role in it.

 The garden covers some 20 acres.
-The contemplation path is 2kms long.
+The forest path is about 2kms long.
 It takes about 1 hour to get around.
 There are several unsecured ponds, meaning that extreme care should be taken if accompanied by children.
 Unless the weather is perfect, wearing outdoor clothes and watertight shoes is a must.
 You visit Victor’s Way at your own risk.

 The admission fee, €10.- per adult (children go in free), helps defray the running costs of the garden.
 The fee also crowd-funds the 3 major sculptures currently being carved (and costing about €80.000) as well as keeping me in cheap cigars.